pyeventsourcing/eventsourcing/docs/topics/domain.rst

 This module helps with developing event-sourced domain models.

-There is a base class for event-sourced aggregates that can be used to develop an event-sourced domain model.
+It includes a base class for event-sourced aggregates that can be used to develop an event-sourced domain model.
 Event sourced aggregates depend on domain events, and so the aggregate class has a nested event class that can be used to define aggregate events.